Kunwar Mohammad Ashraf: Exile

 He was not happy and wanted to return to India.
 There followed long years of efforts despite his closeness to Nehru and Maulana Azad.
 Nehru took special interest.

 Return to India

 It was only after two years’ efforts that he could get Indian citizenship.
 At the request of Nehru he worked in Srinagar on the history of Kashmiri people.
 Two years later, he joined KM College in Delhi and became head of history department.
 He presented several papers to the Indian History Congresses.

 Death

-Dr K M Ashraf died on June 7, 1962, in Berlin due to heart attack.
+Ashraf died on 7 June 1962, in Berlin due to heart attack.
+He was cremated and honoured with burial in the Pergolenweg Ehrengrab section of Berlin's Friedrichsfelde Cemetery.